Understanding The Cardioid Polar Pattern: Definition, Characteristics, And Applications

 Limitations of Cardioid Polar Pattern

-The cardioid polar pattern is widely used in various audio recording and sound reinforcement applications due to its unique directional .
+The cardioid polar pattern is widely used in various audio recording and sound reinforcement due to its unique directional .
 However, like any other microphone polar pattern, the cardioid pattern also has its limitations.
 In this section, we will explore three key limitations of the cardioid polar pattern: off-axis coloration, rear rejection, and sensitivity to handling noise.

 Off-Axis Coloration